mdeslaur/sys11-c11998-relay/README.md

 A rendering of the PCB is available in the docs directory.
 The gerbers for JLCPCB are in the zip file in the gerbers directory.

+This has not been tested yet.
 Version 1.0 of this design will be tested soon in a Williams Diner.

 Change history:
 1.0 - Initial version